Destaq/chess-graph/README.md

 - **Win Ratio Shading** means that you will never be in doubt as to what next move is statistically best
 - **Run easily** with the PyPI module, `chess-graph`
 - **Hide small slices** and prevent them from showing up in the graph!
+- **Custom player and color** by choosing games from a certain player where they played as a certain color

 ### Prerequisites
 - Runs in Python 3, must have Python 3 installed